aspose-tasks-cloud/aspose-tasks-cloud-docs/tasks/developer-guide/working-with-assignments/edit-specific-resource-assignment/_index.md

 ---

 ## **Introduction**
-This example explains how to edit a resource assignment within a MS Project file using a resource identifier
+This example explains how to edit a resource assignment within a MS Project file using a resource identifier, with Aspose.Tasks Cloud.
+Aspose.Tasks Clous is a REST API which can be used with any language: .NET, Java, PHP, Ruby, Rails, Python, jQuery and many more.
 ## **API Information**

 |**API**|**Type**|**Description**|**Resource Link**|